ipatop/Genomics_withR/docs/04-chipSeq.md

 __Chip-seq procedure:__

-“ChIP-seq” is short for “chromatin immunoprecipitation (ChIP) followed by sequencing”.
+“ChIP-seq” is short for “chromatin immunoprecipitation (ChIP) followed by sequencing (seq)”.
 ChipSeq data is basically DNA sequencing data in which the DNA is sequenced AFTER immunoprecipitating a protein of interest.
 Therefore, we expect to sequence the pieces of DNA that are interacting with the precipitated protein.

 If the protein of interest is a transcription factor (TF) for example, we expect to get the regions of DNA close to the genes that are being regulated by this particular TF (ie. the promoters of the genes).
 If we immunoprecipitate RNA polymerase 2, we expect to get the regions of the DNA that are being transcribed to RNA.